How to prevent social exclusion and help young people find their own path in life?

 My Path is a strategic research project of the Academy of Finland.
 The project will develop a My Path programme based on research, the purpose of which is to facilitate transitioning into secondary education.
 The programme will be developed by economists, psychologists, educational researchers, and an NGO that has long been working with youth from immigrant backgrounds.

 The end of comprehensive school is the last chance of reaching a whole age group at once.
-The My Path project creates research-based practical tools for students, teachers and parents at comprehensive schools.
+The My Path project creates research-based practical tools for students and teachers at comprehensive schools.
 They help young people with their education choices and simultaneously prevent social exclusion.
 Additionally, My Path offers provides policymakers with research information on preventing social exclusion.
 The programme’s tools are easy to use as part of the basic services in schools.
 The programme will be made into the next Finnish education export.